 For a more intimate experience with the wilderness, try one of our bush walks.
 The trails can be tailored to your desire and fitness level, and you will be accompanied by an armed ranger and experienced safari guide.
 This is a thrilling way to get closer to nature; viewing wildlife on foot is an altogether different experience from being in a vehicle.

 Dining in the wilderness is an unforgettable way to enjoy a meal, surrounded by the sights and sounds of the wild.
 We can treat our guests to breakfast in the bush, where our catering team will set up a luxury outdoor breakfast, cooked on site, for you to enjoy in the midst of Mutara’s awakening wildlife.
 A popular site for our bush breakfasts is by the dam, where it can be enjoyed by the cool waters edge.
-We can also organise a bush barbeque, with locally sourced, mouth-watering steaks or ribs, cooked to perfection while you take in the surroundings.
+We can also organize a bush barbecue, with locally sourced, mouth-watering steaks or ribs, cooked to perfection while you take in the surroundings.

 As the orange sun sets over the African wilderness, there is no better way to enjoy it than with a cold drink.
 While you can watch the sun set from the comfort of the bar in camp, it is very special experiencing it from hilltop in the bush.
 A great way to round off a game drive, our safari guides will take you to an epic viewpoint in the conservancy, equipped with chairs and drinks of your choosing.